kazo0/kazo0.github.io/docs/_posts/2023-11-21-toolkit-tuesday-navigationbar.md

 tags: [uno-toolkit, navigation-bar, uno-platform]
 ---

 Welcome to the first post in my new series, Toolkit Tuesdays!
 In this series, I'll be highlighting some of the controls and helpers in the [Uno Toolkit][uno-toolkit] library.
-This library is a collection of controls and helpers that we've created to make life easier when building apps with [Uno Platform][uno-platform].
+This library is a collection of controls and helpers that we've created to make life easier when building apps with [Uno Platform][uno-repo].
 I hope you find them useful too!

 This week we are covering the `NavigationBar` control.
 This control has a simple purpose with a complex and interesting implementation across the multiple platforms that Uno supports.
 On Android and iOS/Catalyst, the `NavigationBar` serves as a sort of proxy to the native Android `Toolbar` and iOS `UINavigationBar`.
 On all other platforms, its functionality and UI are driven by a customized `CommandBar`.

 ## Anatomy of a `NavigationBar`

-The XAML for the following usage of `NavigationBar` can be seen further along in the [Examples](#examples) section.
+The XAML for the following usage of `NavigationBar` can be seen further along in the [Complex Usage](#complex-usage) section.

 #### Android